nhsd-a2si/docs-uec-appts/_pages/functional_spec/gpc/gpc_wfexample.md

 The methods used for GP Connect appointment booking are different from CareConnect in terms of the SDS Endpoint Search and the appointment FHIR APIs.
 The guidance will discuss those differences in the context of why this means DOS services for each type will be configured differently.
 Also the behaviour of GP Connect provider systems slot return will need some consideration for the consuming 111 IT System functionality.

-And then some examples to show how this could work in practice in terms of how services in DOS can link through to appointment schedules / rotas in provider systems.

 ## Example services used in the guidance below

 This guidance uses example services to illustrate how they are configured in DoS and in local provider systems in order to show the flow of 111 search for services in DoS and the use of the two different appointment standards.